 To get the most out of these notes, you should know what a microcontroller is and have an understanding of the basics of microcontroller programming.
-You should have some understanding of programming a personal computer as well, ideally in a language that can access the serial ports of the computer, like Processing, node.js, Python, or Java.
+You should have some understanding of programming a personal computer as well, ideally in a language that can access the serial ports of the computer, like the Processing programming environment, node.js programming environment, Python, or Java.

 Communicating serially involves sending a series of digital pulses back and forth between devices at a mutually agreed-upon rate.
 The sender sends pulses representing the data to be sent at the agreed-upon data rate, and the receiver listens for pulses at that same rate.
 This is what’s known as asynchronous serial communication.
 There isn’t a common clock in asynchronous serial communication; instead, both devices keep time independently, and either send or listen for new bits of data at an agreed-upon rate.